ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 [/example]

-Actions
+## Actions(optional)

 ### action-name

 Description of action.
-Use cases of action-name.
+Use cases of `action-name`.
 Include all the nuances, such as: amp-component-name needs to be identified with an `id` to work.

 [example preview=”top-frame” playground=”true”]